Career and Education

 the human microbiome and responsible for maintaining homeostatis of the human host and microbial colonizers.

-Toward the end of my PhD, I became more interested in computational methods within chemistry, especially
+During my PhD, I became interested in computational methods within chemistry, especially

 Master of Science